GM CAMELINA TRIAL: FREQUENTLY ASKED QUESTIONS

 Who owns the patents in this area, and who will own the results of this research?

-Many patents have been filed over the years covering various aspects of this area of research, and they are owned by a number of organisations, including Rothamsted.
+Many patents have been filed over the years covering various aspects of this area of research, and they are owned by several organisations, including Rothamsted.
 The institute will license the technology under its terms and conditions to recover investment for the UK taxpayer.

 How will you ensure that the technology’s rewards benefit society in general?